-If you received an adverse examination report issued by IP Australia, don’t despair, it’s not the end of the world.
+If you receive an adverse examination report issued by IP Australia, don’t despair, it’s not the end of the world.
 Usually this is issued 4 months after lodging a standard trademark application.
-The assessment time-frame can be expedited.
-An examiner at the Trademark Office will assess your trademark from a procedural viewpoint.

-Most objections occur for many three main reasons:
+Most objections occur for the following reasons:

-- You have the wrong class, wrong goods or services.
+1. You have the wrong class, wrong goods or services.

-- Section 44 issue – Your trademark is in conflict with a prior trademark.
+2. Section 44 issue – Your trademark is in conflict with a prior trademark.

-- Section 41 issue – Your trademark isn’t a registrable term under the Trademark Act.
+3. Section 41 issue – Your trademark isn’t a registrable term under the Trademark Act.

 Our Trademark Attorneys routinely review examination report and and independently assess them, work out whether the objection(s) are valid or arguable, and work out your best option.
 Our Trademark Attorney firm can quote to prepare a response in the right format that optimises your chances of overcoming the objection raised in an adverse report.
 Usually there are a few options, it’s just a matter of choosing one with the least risk, and the one which optimises your chances without reducing your eventual trademark rights.